moledoc/moledoc/acme/README.md

 acme -f /mnt/font/<font_name>/<size>a/font
 ```

-I like to use font `/mnt/font/DejaVuSansMono/14a/font`, at least on my linux machine.
+Fonts I use:
+* linux - /mnt/font/DejaVuSansMono/14a/font
+* mac - /mnt/font/DMenlo-Regular/14a/font

 Font service doesn't have to run, so no need to start it during startup.